 Trellis Location

-Grapes like full sun and can pretty much take all they can get.
-For this reason your trellis should be positioned with this in mind.
-The more sunlight the plant receives, the more fruit you are going to get in return.
+Grapes love full sun and can take all they can get, so make sure your trellis is positioned to give them plenty of light.
+The more sunlight they get, the more fruit you’ll get in return.

 Grape Trellis Ideas